saadtarik/blogdown/content/posts/2019-04-30-landsatriverchange.md

 <img src="/post/2019-04-30-landsatriverchange_files/Screen Shot 2019-05-03 at 2.20.13 AM.png" alt="1989 vs 2019" width="90%" height="90%"/>

 # Further Readings and References
-For more information, I would suggest the article published by NASA, [World of Change: Padma River](https://earthobservatory.nasa.gov/world-of-change/PadmaRiver) that includes references for relevant studies.
+For more information, I would suggest the article published by NASA, [World of Change: Padma River](https://earthobservatory.nasa.gov/world-of-change/PadmaRiver) that includes additional references for relevant studies.
 It also includes a nice animation showing the change in the river course.
 I found these two tutorials ([Tutorial 1](https://www.earthdatascience.org/courses/earth-analytics/multispectral-remote-sensing-data/landsat-data-in-r-geotiff/) and [Tutorial 2](https://geoscripting-wur.github.io/AdvancedRasterAnalysis/)) that helped me to process the landsat data and running the random forest.